-GENERAL DIRECTIONS: The cemetery lies 2km east of Mons on the N90 a road which leads to Charleroi.
-On reaching St. Symphorien a right turn from the N90 leads onto the Rue Nestor Dehon.
-The cemetery lies 200m along this road.
+GENERAL DIRECTIONS: St. Symphorien Military Cemetery is located 2 Kms east of Mons on the N90 a road leading to Charleroi.
+On reaching St. Symphorien the right hand turning from the N90 leads onto the Rue Nestor Dehon.
+The cemetery lies 200 metres along the Rue Nestor Dehon.

 Access and parking are easy, although the cemetery is quite hilly and may be difficult to walk around for some; there is also a flight of steps at the entrance to the cemetery.